zraso/bank/README.md

 ## Run tests
 1. Run `rspec` from command line to check tests.
 The app has 100% test coverage.
 2. Run `rubocop` from command line to check linter.
-The app has 13 remaining offences due to disagreements with rubocop!

 ## Development